 The No Bleeding Lips Secret Lip Liner formula is wax-based, made without mineral oil, paraffin, preservatives or animal-derived ingredients.
 Applied where skin meets natural lip pigment, it stops lip colour from trespassing on your face.
 (If you want to make lips look a little fuller, draw your secret line just a smidge outside the natural lip line, then fill in with colour.)
 And the reasonable price tag won’t make your wallet whine.

 Review Crew Beautygeeks and No Bleeding Lips are delighted to offer 20 beautygeeks a chance to test-drive No Bleeding Lips Secret Lip Liner and report back in the comments below this post.
+UPDATE: This offer and test-drive program is now completed.

 To qualify as a beautygeek reviewer, you must be a Beautygeeks subscriber (click here to have each day’s post delivered to your Inbox) live in Canada, and “Like” the No Bleeding Lips Facebook page.
 (If you’re on the Twitter, you might like to follow @NoBleedingLips too.)
 You must also complete the brief form below by Friday January 18th at midnight.
 Good luck — reviewers will be randomly selected from qualifying entries and notified by email.